Duties & Responsibilities

 and Public Works

 The Communications Section is comprised of 13 Communications Operators, working 10-hour shifts, responding to your emergency and non-emergency calls for service.
+The communications center is under the direction of Sgt.
+Mike Bankston.

 Calls for service are entered into and retrievable via a Computer Assisted Dispatch (CAD) System.
 Utilizing a TTY/TTD device, operators are available to assist both the hearing and hearing impaired.